Poisoned Pen Press

 Poisoned Pen Press is a publisher of mystery fiction based in Scottsdale, Arizona, US.
 Poisoned Pen Press typically publishes thirty-six new hardcover mysteries per year, thirty-six new large type editions of those hardcovers, and between thirty and forty new trade paperback editions of previously published hardcovers.
-Audio books of new titles are produced by Blackstone Audio.

 History

 Poisoned Pen Press was founded in 1997 by Barbara G. Peters, Robert Rosenwald, and their daughter, Susan Malling.
 Peters, who had founded Scottsdale Arizona's 'The Poisoned Pen, A Mystery Bookstore' a decade ago, sees consolidations in the publishing industry as a threat to cultural diversity and to the survival of the independent bookstore.

 Poisoned Pen Press began by selling out-of-print books, but soon expanded to publish original titles.
 They earned two Edgar Award nominations (1998 and 2000) and many of their books receive positive reviews in trade publications and general press.

 Poisoned Pen Press was acquired by Sourcebooks in 2018.